Middletown Addiction Treatment Resources

 In addition to the physical effects of going cold turkey, your chances of relapsing into substance abuse and addiction increase.
 When you get professional help for your substance use disorder, you have the emotional support of people who want to help you succeed.
 This is vital especially during the first few days of detox and recovery.

-• Outpatient clinics allow you to receive care while still caring for your family responsibilities and while still going to work and living a relatively normal life.
+- Outpatient: Outpatient treatment allows you to receive care while still caring for your family responsibilities and while still going to work and living a relatively normal life.
 Outpatient clinics are not as intensive as inpatient treatment.
 They focus primarily on helping you learn about substance use disorder and providing therapeutic care to help you avoid relapse.

-• Short-term inpatient treatment offers you a more intense residential treatment.
+- Short-term inpatient treatment: This option offers you a more intense residential treatment.
 These short-term treatment programs last for between 28 and 30 days.
 During treatment, you are living in an environment where you do not have access to any addictive substance.
 You receive intensive medical and psychological care, and you are surrounded by people who want to help you get better.
 You may be referred to an outpatient program once the short-term inpatient treatment is complete.

-• Long-term inpatient treatment can last for many months.
-This is the most intensive form of substance use disorder treatment available.
+- Long-term inpatient treatment: This is the most intensive form of substance use disorder treatment available.
 You will be monitored and assisted by professionals using a variety of techniques to help you identify the reason for your substance use and give you the skills needed to go back to life without relying on addictive substance.

 It can be difficult for a person to accept that they need help.
 Once they do, the last thing they want is to feel ashamed or embarrassed.
 You deserve to be able to go through the rehab and recovery process in a dignified way.
 Green Mountain Treatment Center has been created with that goal in mind.